SDSU-Research-CI/rag-llm-quick-start/README.md

 ## Populate the Chroma database

-Change to the code directory in root's home directory:
+Change to the src directory in root's home directory:

 ```
-cd ~/code/
+cd ~/src/
 ```

-This directory contains all the files that were cloned from this repository when the container started.
+This directory contains all the python files from this repository when the container was built.
+If you have changed these files, than another version of the container needs to be built to include these latest changes.

 Next, open a second terminal on your local machine where your RAG data file is located.
 In this example, we have a CSV file named student_responses.csv that we want to use for RAG.

-The following command file copy the student_responses.csv file from your local computer to code directory on the remote container:
+The following command file copy the student_responses.csv file from your local computer to src directory on the remote container:

 ```
-kubectl cp -n <namespace> student_responses.csv rag-llm-ollama-<unique>-<name>:/root/code/student_responses.csv
+kubectl cp -n <namespace> student_responses.csv rag-llm-ollama-<unique>-<name>:/root/src/student_responses.csv
 ```

 Return to the remote shell and issue a directory list command.
 You should now see the student_responses.csv file in the directory.

 ```
-root@rag-llm-ollama-123456789-12345:~/code# ls -la
+root@rag-llm-ollama-123456789-12345:~/src# ls -la
 ...
 -rw-r--r-- 1 root root 1240 Jun 17 20:04 student_responses.csv
 ...